New York City Schools with Cake Decorating Classes

 A senior college of CUNY, York College offers various academic options within its three schools: School of Arts and Sciences, School of Business and Information Systems and School of Health and Behavioral Sciences.
 Additionally, York College's Continuing and Professional Education program offers more than 200 courses, including a cake decorating class, plus 200 online courses.

-The cake decorating class at York is held for two hours on Saturday mornings.
-Through seven sessions, students learn the fundamentals of baking and decorating cakes.
+The cake decorating class at York is held for 3 hours on Saturday mornings.
+Through five sessions, students learn the fundamentals of baking and decorating cakes.
 The baking portion covers coloring, splitting and leveling the cake to prepare it for decorating.
 In addition to basic decorating skills, students also learn to assemble the cake to give it a professional look.
 Students learn to create stars, shell borders, piping and clowns.

 Other School Options